 Investment management expenses are generally set on a fixed fee basis, calculated using the market value of each portfolio.
 The cost of investment management expenses varies with the value of assets under management.

-The increases investment management expenses during the period of £2.3 million arise as a result of three key factors:
+The increase on investment management expenses during the period of £6.2 million arose as a result of four key factors: